Do You Love Memphis Music? 5 Reasons To Go To DreamFest 8 This Weekend

 4. Three nights, three different shows.

-Sunday night is the finale, featuring artist Tyke T with a full band, backup singers, and the works.
-I heard someone say, “he’s really extra”.
-This night is a take on the monthly Artistik Lounge music + spoken word evening, and will be at the Artistik Lounge venue inside Minglewood Hall.
+Sunday night (Jan.
+20) is the finale, a take on the monthly Artistik Lounge music + spoken word evening, and will be at the Madison Dance Studio venue inside Minglewood Hall.

 5. Support Your Memphis Music

 Memphis music isn’t only about the past.
 It isn’t only about Stax and Sun and Elvis.
 It’s happening now, and you can support it by going to DreamFest and other events like it.
 What’s more, the feedback from DreamFest in particular is that it’s a feel-good event, with a relaxed vibe.

 Minglewood Hall Plaza